peteamiri/Tutorials/Programming_Languages/Java/Tutoorial/README.md

 ## nested loops
-## Break, Continue, and returnThe for loop in Java is a control flow statement that allows you to iterate over a range of values or elements in a collection.
+## Break, Continue, and return

+The for loop in Java is a control flow statement that allows you to iterate over a range of values or elements in a collection.
 It's commonly used when the number of iterations is known beforehand or when iterating over arrays, lists, or other data structures.
 Here's a detailed description of the for loop in Java with lots of examples:

 ### Syntax:
 ```java